-Students who are suspended for a total of 10 or more days (cumulative or single incident) in a school year will be subject to an administrative review to determine eligibility to participate in any extracurricular activities.
-The administrative review will encompass the incident or infraction, discipline, academic, and attendance history, and conference with the student and others involved.
-Based on the results of the review, the student may be ineligible to participate in any extracurricular activities for a period not to exceed 180 school days from the incident.
-If after the review process, the student is determined to be ineligible he or she may not participate in any event or activity as a representative of the school.
-A student may appeal the 180-day suspension after 90 school days.
+Students who participate in extracurricular activities, who are suspended for a total of 10 days (cumulative or single incident) in a school year, will not be eligible to participate in any extracurricular activities for the remainder of that school year.

+A student may appeal the 180-day suspension after 60 school days.
 The appeal must be in writing to the principal.
 The appeal process will take into consideration the student's attendance, grades, discipline, teacher comments, any other pertinent information, and student interview during a parent conference.
 The suspension from extracurricular activities will not be less than 90 school days.
 Should the suspension from extracurricular activities be changed to a period of time less than 180 school days, the student will be on probation until the conclusion of the 180-school day period.